thanasisn/SDR_enhancement_LAP/article/article.md

 language [@RCT2023].
 All trends are reported together with their $2\sigma$ error.

 Figure\nobreakspace{}\ref{fig:P-energy} shows the time series of the yearly number of CE cases (each with duration of one minute), the yearly mean OI and the yearly excess irradiation for the period 1994 -- 2023, together with corresponding linear trends.
+To account for missing data all three quantities have been divided with the fraction of the valid GHI observations in each month.
 All three quantities show increasing trends, most pronounced for the frequency of occurrence
 ($+111\pm 27\,\text{cases}/\text{year}$)
 and the excess irradiation